Jade9ja/BeatriceDiscord/README.md

 `/tlate <language code (iso639-1)> <query>` | Translate query to the required language. | `/tlate en 안녕하세요` `/dtect <query>` | Detect the language of the query. | `/dtect 안녕하세요`

-# Has more features...need to update this readme.
+# Has more features,I need to update this readme.
-  Has a fun module,bot management commands and utility commands.
+  Also has a fun module,bot management commands and utility commands.

 License